The London Curriculum offers a variety of events and activities as part of the programme.

 Our London Curriculum Lates – sociable and informative evening sessions at top London venues – achieve just that.

-If you're interested in hosting a Late at your venue, we'd love to hear from you!
+If you're interested in hosting a Late at your venue, or would like to find out more, we'd love to hear from you!
 Please get in touch with us by emailing [email protected]

 'Speak Its Name'- Teachers Seminar exploring gender, identity and LGBT+ history